-The work of a barber is a long-celebrated tradition.
-It is a profession steeped in tradition and has changed little over the centuries.
+The work of a barber is a long-celebrated tradition that has changed little over the centuries.
 Barbers specialize in male haircuts, which must be precisely executed, as well as razor cutting or trimming beards, faces, throats, mustaches and sideburns.
 Barbers generally offer grooming services including shampooing, coloring, styling and often massage.
 A highly trained barber has the ability to correctly envision their client’s desires and create a style that best suits the client’s needs.
 Barbers must be highly trained in both hygiene and work health and safety to ensure the safety of themselves, their clients and their co-workers.
-As well as being able to address the needs of a range of clients with different hair types, a successful barber will be able to work under a range of conditions and have multiple techniques available in their skill set.
+As well as being able to address the needs of a range of clients with different hair types, successful barbers will be able to work under a range of conditions and have multiple techniques available in their skill set.

 How Much Can I Make As a Barber?

 The pay scale for hairdressers varies greatly, depending on the qualifications of the professional, the location, hours worked, type of business and state regulations.
 The Bureau of Labor Statistics has stated, that hairdressers typically earn approximately $40,000 per year.